His parents said their son had ‘the biggest heart.’ He’s one of the victims of the Bourbon Street attack

 “He was a good-hearted person, and he loved the city of New Orleans and always talked about going back.
 He had a hard life,” his brother said.

 “He recently got out of prison and had problems with mental illness.
-He could’ve stayed with me, our sister or mother but he never wanted to be a burden to the family, so he went back to New Orleans.”
+He could’ve stayed with me, our sister or mother but he never wanted to be a burden to the family, so he went back to New Orleans,” Cecil Wilkinson said.

 Wilkinson’s brother found out about his death when he received a call from the coroner’s office Thursday morning, he told CNN.